For scholars of Chinese politics

 For future graduate students in political science

 Since 2020, I have been working with graduate school applicants from China to revise their statements of purpose (SOP).
-If you are applying for Ph.D. programs in political science and would like to receive some feedback for your SOP, please send it to me (email@example.com) by December 1st every year.
+If you are in China and applying for Ph.D. programs in political science and would like to receive some feedback for your SOP, please send it to me (firstname.lastname@example.org) by December 1st every year.
 I will do my best to get back to you within 2 weeks.

 Here is a short essay I wrote (updated for 2021) about how to write SOP for graduate school application (including 5 examples from successful applicants): [DOWNLOAD]